dkimjpg/Simple-GUI-for-youtube-dl/README.md

 # To-Do
 - [x] Add downloading functionality
 - [x] Add the ability to choose the file type of download
+- [x] Add the option to choose video file quality
 - [ ] Add an audio download option for YouTube videos
 - [x] Add YouTube Playlist download functionality